Maxine Samantha Page

 About Me

-Maxine left her hometown of London in 2000, going on to live in Los Angeles, New York, Mexico City, Acapulco, Oaxaca de Juárez, Medellín, and Málaga.
+Maxine left her hometown of London in 2000, going on to live in Los Angeles, New York, Mexico City, Acapulco, Oaxaca de Juárez, Medellín, and finally (for now) Málaga.

-Maxine worked in radio, music, and journalism across various forms and genres — including a torturous 15-year stint in US tabloids.
-She was a National Enquirer/Trump "whistleblower" and collaborated with The Washington Post and Ronan Farrow on Catch & Kill and Weinstein #MeToo stories and podcasts.
+Maxine has worked in radio, music, and journalism across several forms and genres — including a completely bizarre and event-packed 15-year stint as a US tabloid and website reporter who worked her way up to Editor-in-Chief.
+She ultimately threw a grenade at her tabloid career by becoming a National Enquirer/AMI Trump "whistleblower," collaborating with The Washington Post and Ronan Farrow on Catch & Kill and Weinstein #MeToo exclusives and podcasts.

 Maxine Page has an opinion on pretty much everything, except Phil Collins, weirdly.
-Not surprisingly, she can write a mean op-ed — figuratively not literally, unless required.
-Even so, she knows when to keep her mouth zipped and opinions unexpressed.
+So, not surprisingly, she can write a mean op-ed — figuratively, not literally (unless required).
+Even so, she knows when to be Switzerland.

-Maxine is passionate about music, politics, pop culture, human rights, and societal and judicial reform.
-After leaving school at 16, she rapidly cycled through various mind-numbing, fast-paced sales jobs (it was the 1980s, after all) until she stumbled onto her career path.
-They included an unsuccessful attempt at dealing BMWs, flogging fax machines and phone systems (Ka-Ching!), and (almost) selling sanitary napkin disposal units to pubs — a gig that sadly ended before it even began thanks to a (wrongful, name-coincidence) arrest during the training course.
+After leaving school at 16, Maxine cycled rapidly through various and diverse easy come, easy go sales jobs — it was the 1980s, after all.
+They included a disastrous stint dealing BMWs, hawking curtain rails (which provided the opportunity to wander around her happy place for hours on end: DIY megastores), flogging fax machines and phone systems (Ka-Ching!), and selling sanitary napkin disposal units — a gig that tragically ended before it even began thanks to being (wrongfully) arrested during the initiation training course.

 Contact Me